xiaoyeye/CNNC/README.md

 #################OUTPUT

-#it generate a data_no_label folder, and a series of data files containing Nxdata_tf (NEPDF file)  and zdata_tf (gene symbol pair file) for each data part divided.
+#it generate a NEPDF_data folder, and a series of data files containing Nxdata_tf (NEPDF file)  and zdata_tf (gene symbol pair file) for each data part divided.

 Here we use gene symbol information to align bulk, scRNA-seq and gene pair's gene sets.
 In our own data, scRNA-seq used entrez ID, bulk RNA-seq used ensembl ID, gene pair list used gene symbol ID, thus we used 'bulk_gene_list.txt' and 'sc_gene_list.txt' to convert all the IDs to gene symbols.
-Please make IDs convert to gene symbol ID files for bulk and scRNA-seq data.
+Please also make IDs convert to gene symbol ID files for bulk and scRNA-seq data if users want to use their own expression data.

 # step3, use predict_no_y.py to do prediction;